AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 This page has been translated by machine translation.
 View original

-The AWS Interconnect - multicloud, which was announced as a preview in November 2025, has finally reached GA after about 5 months!
-Alongside it, Google Cloud's Partner Cross-Cloud Interconnect for AWS has also come out of preview.
-This was a feature I had been looking forward to since hearing about it at AWS re:Invent 2025, so I'd like to introduce it.
+The AWS Interconnect - multicloud, which had been in preview since November 2025, has finally become generally available after about 5 months!
+Along with this, Google Cloud's Partner Cross-Cloud Interconnect for AWS has also moved out of preview.
+I've been looking forward to this feature since hearing the announcement at AWS re:Invent 2025, so I'd like to introduce it.

 What is AWS Interconnect - multicloud?

-AWS Interconnect - multicloud is a service that directly connects Amazon VPC and other cloud service providers' (CSP) networks with private high-speed connections.
-Until now, when building multi-cloud connections, the only options involved significant lead time and operational overhead, such as setting up Direct Connect and routing through colocation facilities or connecting through third-party fabrics.
+AWS Interconnect - multicloud is a service that directly connects Amazon VPC with other Cloud Service Provider (CSP) networks through a private high-speed connection.
+Previously, when building multi-cloud connections, the only options involved significant lead times and operational overhead, such as setting up Direct Connect through colocation facilities or connecting through third-party fabrics.

-With AWS Interconnect - multicloud, you only need to prepare a Direct Connect Gateway on the AWS side and a Cloud Router on the Google Cloud side.
-The private connection can be established in minutes through a simple two-step process of creation and approval.
+With AWS Interconnect - multicloud, you only need to prepare a Direct Connect Gateway on the AWS side and a Cloud Router on the Google Cloud side, and a private connection can be established in minutes with just two simple steps: creation and approval.
 There's no need to worry about customer routers, BGP, or peer IP addresses.
-The physical infrastructure is pre-provisioned by AWS and Google Cloud, resulting in a quadruple-redundant configuration distributed across 2 or more physical facilities and 4 routers.
+The physical infrastructure is pre-provisioned by AWS and Google Cloud, and it has quadruple redundancy distributed across 2 or more physical facilities and 4 routers.

 Interconnect architecture diagram

-For more details on the mechanism and architecture, please refer to the following past entries:
+For more details on the mechanism and architecture, please see the following previous entries:

 Changes from Preview to GA